CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

         (else (+ (count-leaves (car x))
                  (count-leaves (cdr x))))))
 ```
-> Note that this function is not tail recursive, so it cannot be optimized to
+> Note that this function is not tail recursive, so it cannot be optimized
 > with tail call optimization techniques.

 #### Mapping Over Trees